KevinMarquette/kevinmarquette.github.io/_posts/2017-05-12-Powershell-Plaster-adventures-in.md

     Brief description on this module: Testing Plaster templates Initial module version (0.0.1): 0.0.1
     GitHub username (Kevin Marquette): kevinmarquette
-    Github repo name for this module (MyModule):
+    Github repo name for this module (MyModule): MyModule

 And here is my end result.